OCF Connector for Impala on CDP: Install and Configure

 The default audit directory is /var/log/impalad/audit.
 However, your environment may be using a custom audit log directory.
 Look for the audit files in the audit directory that has been configured as the audit log directory in your CDP environment.
 To get the audit directory, select the Impala cluster in the CDP Manager, click on Configuration and search for Impala Daemon Audit Log Directory.

-2. After confirming the files exist, create a directory in the /user/history/done directory on HDFS, for example:
+2. After confirming the files exist, create a directory on HDFS (example: /user/history/done), for example:

 sudo -u hdfs hadoop fs -mkdir -p /user/history/done/log_1